getreu/tp-note/doc/source/tp-note--manpage.md

 _Tp-Note_ captures and stores its environment in _Tera-variables_.
 For example, the variable '`{{ path }}`' is initialized with the note's target directory.
 The variable '`{{ clipboard }}`' contains the content of the clipboard.
-To learn more about variables, launch _Tp-Note_ with the '`--debug`' option and observe what information it captures from its environment.
+To learn more about variables, launch _Tp-Note_ with the '`--debug trace`' option and observe what information it captures from its environment.

 ## Template variables